algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

   - **Extra Lives:**
     - Pac-Man starts with three lives.
 An extra life is awarded upon reaching 10,000 points.

-#### Winning and Losing Conditions

-- **Winning:**
-  - The player must successfully navigate the maze, consuming all of the small dots (pellets) while strategically using power pellets to temporarily gain the ability to eat ghosts.
-This process continues through multiple levels, with the ultimate goal of achieving the highest possible score and clearing all the levels.
-- **Losing:**
-  - Pac-Man loses a life if it collides with a ghost without the effects of a power pellet.
-The game ends if all lives are depleted.

 #### Game Over Screen

 When the game ends, the player is presented with a game over screen displaying their final score, along with options to restart or quit.